primaryobjects/stock-predictions/readme.md

-Bogleheads S&P 500 Contest Bids
+S&P 500 Stock Predictions
 -------------------------------

-Tracking the Bogleheads.org stock market prediction contest.
+A dataset of stock predictions submitted by forum community users, as part of the bogleheads.org stock market prediction contest.

 This project collects all user guesses for the ending price of the stock market's S&P 500 at the end of the year.
 Users submit their guesses within the first 10 days of the year.

 ## The Dataset

+Download the [raw](https://raw.githubusercontent.com/primaryobjects/stock-predictions/master/data/predictions-raw.csv) or [pre-processed](https://raw.githubusercontent.com/primaryobjects/stock-predictions/master/data/predictions.csv) dataset as a CSV file.

 The dataset contains the following fields: